Melissa On The Issues

 THE BEST POSSIBLE PORT COMMISSIONER I CAN BE

 I believe that it is important to seek out the best information from the most legitimate and valid sources and people before making decisions for our Olympia Port's operation and future.
 Each decision is made within a context of facts, people, events, and resources that must be evaluated when that decision is made or advice given.
 Change is constant, and we must be willing to recognize and welcome it.
+It is crucial that your Port Commissioner not have conflicts of interest or see the Port as their stepping stone to other political career goals.

 Just telling people what they want to hear when I am running for office would not be honest.
 As a critical thinker, I will make timely, informed, careful, responsible decisions for the Port of Olympia.
 The reasons for each decision I make in the future will be based on what is best for our community's long-term interests and the resources we cherish.
 I sincerely believe that our people thrive only if we protect our beautiful and vibrant changing environment's long-term interests.
 By definition, you and I don’t have all the information right now that we would need to make the best decisions in the future.
 Someone who tells you exactly what they will do in the future is deluding themselves or trying to delude you.
 Or, worse yet, they already have their mind made up without considering the data available at the time they are responsible to act on the issue.